 In this case, the function was strictly decreasing and concave down.
 Have your class investigate other combinations of increasing and decreasing functions that are concave up and concave down.
-Ask your students, individually or in small groups, investigate these different cases, and discover and justify that:
+Ask your students, individually or in small groups, to investigate these different cases, and discover and justify that:

 - There are four cases in all.

-- The left sum is greatest and the right sum is least when the function is strictly decreasing.
+- The left sum is greatest, and the right sum is least when the function is strictly decreasing.

-- The left sum is least and the right sum is greatest when the function is strictly increasing.
+- The left sum is least, and the right sum is greatest when the function is strictly increasing.

 - When the function is concave down, the endpoint trapezoid lies below the graph of the function and the midpoint trapezoid lies above the graph, therefore T < I < M.